PerformanC/NodeLink/README.md

 And done, you have successfully started NodeLink, and you will be able to connect to it using any Lavalink wrapper.

+## Discord Server & Feedback

+If you have any questions about NodeLink or any other PerformanC project, or only want to give a feedback about our projects, join [our Discord server](https://discord.gg/uPveNfTuCJ).

 ## License

 NodeLink is licensed under PerformanC's License, which is a modified version of the MIT License, focusing on the protection of the source code and the rights of the PerformanC team over the source code.